grea09/gennio/doc/duck.md

 The remaining week will be used for corrections, rewriting, formatting and diagrams.
 Diagrams last since I will use my screen at work for that.

+### 12018-12-28

+Apparently if it doesn't follow the sheaf axioms it is not a sheaf so I created something entirely new.
+Also the seeds are to make localized algorithms easier since the structure has a different granularity.
+I will also rename WORLD even if that means some work.

+Now I am continuing on the last part of the chapter hopping to mostly finish today to start the corrections this weekend.